nhannh1526/Disaster-Response-Pipeline/README.md

 ## Project Motivation<a name="motivation"></a>

-The goal of this project is to classify the disaster messages into categories.
+In this project I will use messages that were sent during disaster events and build a machine learning to identify messages or events in need of attention or relief.

 ## Project Descriptions<a name="project"></a>